PayThePizzo/Predictive-Analysis-Notes/Theory/5 - CPI.md

 By using a more complex model, we shadow the signal of $\beta_{2}$.

+#### 2.1.3 - The * operatore
-3) An alternative method uses the `*` operator.
+An alternative method uses the `*` operator.
 This method automatically creates the interaction term, as well as any ”lower order terms” which in this case are the first order terms for body_mass_g and sex

 ```r
 fi_mlr_int2 <-lm(flipper_length_mm ̃ body_mass_g * sex, data = penguins)
 ```

-### Verifying Hypothesis
+### 2.2 - Verifying Hypothesis
 Testing for $\beta_{3}$:
 * Testing two lines with parallel slopes $H_{0}: \beta_{3}=0$
   * Less complex models, same angular coefficient, different intercepts